dave-cao/Job-Tracker/README.md

 1. Scraping job postings based on a search query
  - Place the job postings in an easy to read format or db, then have the ability to "X" / complete these job postings like the todo list
+ - Have the ability to print out or export job postings for easy cross offs or to to let people track the places they applied to
+ - Have a login / logout function to allow peopel to save their progress
+ - Have a few buttons
+    - 1. Applied and Waiting
+    - 2. Interview Process
+    - 3. Rejected
+    - 4. Offer.

+ - Have the ability to import previous job postings
+ - Display "Your job listings"
+    - Then have an option to choose which job listing you want to save
+    - Or there is a "save all" button
+    - Ability to delete, and add job listings

+    - ability to write a summary of the job and why you want to apply
+    - Information such as number, email, and website is curated already
+    - Provide cover letter templates

+ - TITLE = Job Tracker

 2. Consolidate all books and audiobooks based on a search term
  - Web scrape torrent hrefs / display it on website